 Students may use cell phones before school, between classes, during lunch, and after school.
 Cell phones may be used during class ONLY when directed by the teacher to do so.
 Students are required to place any active cell phone in their possession, in the silenced position, into a phone holder in the classroom as they enter for a class.
 It is the student's responsibility to remove it before leaving the class.
 If a student is found to have a cell phone in their possession during class time, they will be suspended.
 If they have one on their possession during an assessment, they will also receive a zero (0) for that assessment.
-All personal electronic devices, such as electronic device or accessory brought to school.
+All personal electronic devices, such as electronic games, are similarly prohibited from use during the school day.
+The school is not responsible for the security of any electronic device or accessory brought to school.
 Students may not use cameras, including cell phone cameras, to take photos/videos at any time on school property without permission from a teacher/administrator.